Guinean who brought Ebola to Senegal recovered, to return

 "He is currently recovering ... before returning to his country," Coll Seck said.

-Some 33 people have been placed under quarantine in a house in the teeming neighborhood of Parcelles Assainies where the Guinean student stayed with an uncle after arriving in Dakar in late August.
+Some 33 people have been placed under quarantine in a house in the teeming neighbourhood of Parcelles Assainies where the Guinean student stayed with an uncle after arriving in Dakar in late August.

 The WHO has said the epidemic is spreading exponentially in the worst affected country, Liberia, and it expects thousands of new cases there in the next three weeks.